percona/pmm-doc/docs/backup/mongodb-backup/restore_MongoDB_backups.md

 ### Restoring from a sharded cluster

-Backups of sharded clusters is supported starting with PMM 2.38, and PMM handles the backup process end-to-end.
-However, restoring such artifacts is currenlty possibile only via the CLI, using Percona Backup for MongoDB.
+Sharded cluster backups are supported starting with PMM 2.38 and PMM handles the backup process end-to-end.
+However, restoring such artifacts is currently possible only via the CLI, using Percona Backup for MongoDB.

 For information on restoring sharded backups, check the [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html)